silnrsi/font-ramsina/documentation/source/design.md

 fontversion: 1.101
 ---

-The EastSyriacMarcusNew font supports the East Syriac style of the Syriac script.
-The font was designed as a facsimile based on metal type cut in India from around 1920.
+EastSyriacMarcusNew is a font family for the East Syriac script.
+The font was designed as a revival, or facsimile, of metal type cut in India from around 1920.

 This font was initially designed by Esho Marcus and named East Syriac Marcus.